apparebit/diaphanous/README.md

     require a working R installation (e.g.,
     <code>brew&nbsp;install&nbsp;r</code>).
   * Required Python packages are listed in the repository's [pyproject.toml](pyproject.toml).
-Probably, the easiest way of installing them is:
+The simplest way of installing the project's dependencies is create a local clone of this repository and then installing it thusly:
     ```sh
     $ python -m venv .venv   # Create virtual environment
     $ . .venv/bin/activate   # Activate virtual environment
-    $ pip install -e .       # Install intransparent as editable
+    $ pip install -e .       # Install diaphanous as editable
     ```
-    As a side-effect, the third command installs all Python dependencies, too.
+    Thanks to the `-e` option, `pip install` creates a so-called editable install, i.e., it makes the Python code in the `diaphanous` package executable without copying it.
+It also installs all necessary dependencies.

 Building the report requires additional tools, i.e., a working LaTeX installation, though the necessary incantations [are scripted](report/build.sh).